 The goal of the committee's quarterly meetings is to bring together active dairy farm leaders, of all sizes and management practices, along with executive leadership at DATCP, DNR, DOT and other agencies as appropriate.

 With dairy as our brand and a mission to unite and facilitate outreach to key opinion leaders and consumers, we use our producer-led strength and vision to grow a stronger dairy industry.

 Serving with a "culture of caring" is our core value and commitment.
 We strive to keep everything we do cow-centric and help dairy producers communicate and act with that sentiment.

 Dairy producers are at the table wherever animal welfare issues are being discussed.
-Notably, in 2005, PDPW Board leaders facilitated the National Animal Well-Being Initiative Principles and Guidelines, and PDPW is an active member of the workings of the Wisconsin Dairy Industry Preparedness Plan.
+Notably, in 2005, PDP Board leaders facilitated the National Animal Well-Being Initiative Principles and Guidelines, and PDP is an active member of the workings of the Wisconsin Dairy Industry Preparedness Plan.

 Training and development at your fingertips.
 Dairy AdavnCE® is the nation's go-to resource for continuing education.
 Through Dairy AdvanCE, you'll find top-quality trainings from various trusted educational providers that will enhance and position your dairy business for success.